teejl/the_TeeJ/README.md

 I am not sure if I have already mentioned how small my bladder is.
 It is ridiculous.
 I literally have to go to the restroom 3 times per hour some days.
 There actually was a time that I had to go back to the rest room while walking back from the rest room.
 Maybe there is something wrong with it.
 Nah I doubt it, I'm awesome.

+## Flashing Red and Blue
+"Life is not a matter of having a good hand, but playing a poor hand well."

+Today I was driving to work and of course a cop puts on his lights behind me.
+The first thing that went through my mind was who is he going to pull over now?
+I have always heard he picks on the weakest link, so I wasn't about to pull over to the right lane where he was driving.
+That would be like taking a bullet for a stranger I don't know.
+A stranger who thought his outdated hunk o metal was faster than my sweet slick speedster.
+Instead I stayed in my lane away from the cop, and he passed me.
+Sometimes the game is all about confidence.
+Today I won.